-- The World Economic Forum ranks Switzerland 10th in the world for financial market development in The Global Competitiveness Report 2015-2016.
+- The World Economic Forum ranks Switzerland eighth in the world for financial market development in The Global Competitiveness Report 2017-2018.

-- It ranks Switzerland 20th in the world for the soundness of its banks, while it is ranked top for both availability and affordability of financial services.
-It also rates it highly for the ease of access to loans, venture capital and financing through local equity markets.
+- It ranks Switzerland 13th in the world for the soundness of its banks, while it is ranked top for both availability and affordability of financial services.
+It also rates it highly for the ease of access to loans, venture capital availability and financing through local equity markets.

-- Switzerland has excellent business infrastructure and high levels of innovation, a highly skilled multilingual workforce and strong legal protection.
-Switzerland has one of the most stable macroeconomic environments in the world.
+- Switzerland has excellent business infrastructure and high levels of innovation, a highly skilled multilingual workforce and strong legal protections.
+Switzerland offers one of the most stable macroeconomic environments in the world.

 - Switzerland currently has negative interest rates.

 - Switzerland is one of the world's leading banking centres.

 - There are around 250 banks in Switzerland, including canton, regional and stock-exchange banks, but the sector is dominated by Switzerland's two largest commercial banks: UBS and Credit Suisse.
 There are also 76 foreign-controlled banks and 23 branches of foreign banks.